 When an MN uses a logical interface to connect to the same LMD via multiple physical interfaces, it appears to the rest of the network as a set of different endpoints with the same Layer-2 and Layer-3 addresses.
 In PMIPv6, once an MN has attached one of its interfaces and has been registered in the LMA, subsequent attachments via different interfaces to different MAGs might be identified as handover requests.
-Our approach: i) extends the original PMIPv6 to allow the MAG specify - upon attachment of a mobile node - that the attaching physical interface belongs to a logical interface, and ii) modifies the conceptual data structure at the LMA, so it stores information about all the MAGs that lead to the same host (that is, the Proxy CoAs and the tunnel-IDs).
+In fact, the LMA receives an identical PBU for each attaching interface, being the only difference the source MAG whose address differs from the Proxy CoA specified in the BCE for that prefix.
+If the Handoff Indicator (HI) in the PBU message is not properly set (for instance, HI value 4 stands for unspecified), the LMA may misunderstand the request and move the registration (mobility session) to the new interface, deleting the routes for the previous device.
+A smarter use of the ATT field in conjunction with the new logical interface value for the HI field, leads to a different population of some BCE's parameters in order to allow multi-interfaced hosts management.
+The LMA, indeed, needs to store in the BCE information about all the MAGs that lead to the same host, that is, the Proxy CoAs and the tunnel-IDs.
 One extra instance of these parameters should be added for each physical interface (grouped under the same logical interface), so that the LMA is able to create tunnels and routes without deleting the existing one.